yebor974/filament-renew-password/README.md

 ## Usage

+First you can publish associated vendor and launch migration.
+This adds new column 'last-renew-password-at' in users table.

-First, implement RenewPasswordContract on your Authenticate Model (User) and define criteria for asking renew password on needRenewPassword function
+Next, implement RenewPasswordContract on your Authenticate Model (User) and define criteria for asking renew password on needRenewPassword function

 Example for each 90 days :
 ```php